 - Engineering and Renewable Energy Workshop, September 19-21, 2011

 - Geosciences Applications Workshop, September 21-23, 2011

-These workshop will aim to engage as large a part of the statistics, mathematics, and scientific communities as possible.
-Transition Workshops at the end of the program will disseminate program results and chart a path for future research in the area.
-In addition, mid-program specialized workshops will be held both at SAMSI and at partner institutions:
+These workshop aimed to engage as large a part of the statistics, mathematics, and scientific communities as possible.
+Transition Workshops at the end of the program disseminated program results and charted a path for future research in the area.
+In addition, mid-program specialized workshops were held both at SAMSI and at partner institutions: